semrush/intergalactic/website/docs/patterns/project-select/project-select.md

 ![name with skeleton](static/skeleton.png)

-Sometimes the project data is loaded immediately, show [Spin](/components/spin/) next to it in these cases.
+When the project data is loaded immediately, show [Spin](/components/spin/) next to it in these cases.

 ![name with spin](static/spin.png)

 @## Long project name

-In a situation where the project name is too long, we drag it to the full available width.
-But if there is a component on the right, then make sure to indent 24px between the project selection and the component.
+In the case when the project name is too long, collapse it to `ellipsis`.
+And make sure there is a 24px margin between the project name and the following element.

-If we can't fit the project name in the allotted width, it adds up to `ellipsis`.
-And for the hover in the tooltip, we display the full name.
+Show the full name in the tooltip while hovering over the collapsed into `ellipsis` project name.

 ![project select with ellipsis](static/long-name.png)

 @## One project

-If there is only one project, we show a select with one project and the `Create new project`. option.
+If there is only one project, we show a select with one project and the "Create new project" option.
 This button opens the [project creation modal window](/patterns/project-create/).

 ![select with one project](static/one-project.png)